esphome/esphome-devices/src/docs/devices/LSC-Light-White-Ambiance-3000272/index.md

 ## Notice

 - This light is flashable using the latest tuya-cloudcutter with a compiled ESPHome binary.
-- The LEDs are controlled by 2 PWM output (Cold and White channels)
+- The LEDs are controlled by 2 PWM output (Cold and White channels).
-- The PWM are ingested into a BP5772 chip (Tuya)
+- The PWM are ingested into a BP5772 chip (Tuya).

 ## Product Images